spellshape/cli/docs/versioned_docs/version-v0.26.1/04-network/03-coordinator.md

 ✔ Request(s) #3, #4 approved
 ```

-Ignite CLI automatically verifies that the requests can be applied for the genesis, the approved requests don't generate
+Spellshape CLI automatically verifies that the requests can be applied for the genesis, the approved requests don't generate
 an invalid genesis.

 To reject the requests:

 ```
-ignite n request reject 3 3,4
+spellshape n request reject 3 3,4
 ```

 **Output**